Adeesha12/SOLID/README.md

 ```
 ### **Python Inheritance**

-to have inheretance there should be a relationship within base class and child classes
+to have inheretance there should be a relationship within base class and child classes<br>
-ex:-
+ex:-<br>
-animal is basle class to dog,cat and fish these child classes
+animal is base class to dog,cat and fish these child classes<br>
 vehical is base class to car,van and boat child classes

 ```python